tcpalmer/nina-scheduler/sequencer/index.md

 There is no need to add any loop conditions or instructions to the Target Scheduler Container (and that ability will be blocked in a later release).
 Instead, the Target Scheduler Container handles looping internally, calling the Planning Engine as needed to get the next target.

 You can have a parent container (e.g. Sequential Instruction Set container) and add Target Scheduler Container to it.
 This parent container may have loop conditions and/or triggers to handle safety and other global concerns.
+Containers above Target Scheduler Container in the sequence hierarchy may need to use the [Target Scheduler Condition](condition.html) loop condition to break out in certain scenarios.

 See the [technical details](../technical-details.html#target-scheduler-container-operation) for more information.